hoyack/Bidmaster/README.md

 The 2nd is the filename structure to write.
 The default format is "FieldA - FieldB.pdf"
     To modify this format, the change would be made to /utils/odt_modifier.py around line 43.

+Logo.png for return labels should be 171x171 px